diva-exchange/diva-dockerized/README.md

 npm i
 ```

-Now, build your own local testnet.

-### Local, I2P based DIVA Test Network
+### Build the local, I2P based DIVA Test Network
-To create an I2P-based DIVA test network, build a local docker compose file first.
+To create a local I2P-based DIVA test network, build a local docker compose file first.
 This is an automated process.
 Here is an example:
 ```
 BASE_IP=172.19.73.
 HOST_BASE_IP=127.19.73. bin/build.sh
 ```